frankyeh/UNet-Studio-Website/doc/gui_cx.md

 ***IMPORTANT***
 Make sure the subject order is identical to the list in the connectometry database.

 Click on the button labeled "open subjects demographics".
 Load the text file that records all the scalar values that will be included in the regression model.

-*If your data are from a longitudinal study and only want to look at longitudinal differences without considering any other variable, go directly to [Step C3d: Parameters].

-## Step C3b: Select variables
+## Step C3b: Select covariates

-Choose the variables to be considered.
-This can include all covariates to be considered such as sex and age and also your target study variable.
+Choose the variables to be considered such as sex and age.
 DSI Studio will use linear regression to eliminate the effect of covariates from the diffusion measures.

 There are several tips in choosing the variables in the model: